 Other Government Agencies to Help You

 The City of New York Department of Correction also has a free 24-hour hotline service that provides information about the custody status of inmates of the New York City Department of Correction.
-Please visit their website for more information or call the City’s VINE at 1-888-846-3469.
+Please visit their website or call the City’s VINE at 1-888-846-3469 for more information.

 The New York State Division of Criminal Justice Services (DCJS) works with victim assistance professionals, advocates, and law enforcement on a variety of victim issues.

 The New York State Department of Health (DOH):